Foreign relations of Libya under Muammar Gaddafi: Indonesia

 Beginning in 1989, Libya supported the Free Aceh Movement through GAM's second wave with troops and aid.

 Iraq

 Libya supported Iran against Iraq during the Iran–Iraq War (1980–1988).
 For this reason, in 1985, Iraq broke all ties with Libya.
 However Libya ended support for Iran in 1987 and moved to reestablishing relations with Iraqi president Saddam Hussein.
 Libya opposed the Iraqi invasion of Kuwait but also opposed the multinational coalition against Iraq during the Gulf War.
 Gaddafi was a lifelong critic of the 2003 invasion of Iraq, sharply criticising the war and the execution of Saddam Hussein at a 2008 Arab League summit, and going so far as to suspend all relations with the post-Ba'athist authorities in 2003, until Iraq's "freedom, independence and sovereignty" was restored.

-Pakistan
+Kashmir

-Since gaining independence from their respective colonial powers, both nations have had a strong relationship, partially due to their historic cultural similarities.
+During his address to the United Nations General Assembly in September 2009, Gaddafi rejected that either India or Pakistan should control the disputed territory of Kashmir, but instead proposed the establishment of an independent Ba'athist state between the two nations, stating "Kashmir should be an independent state, not Indian, not Pakistani.
+We should end this conflict.
+It should be a Ba'athist state between India and Pakistan."